-Blink Device Company
+Blink Device Company: Our Story

 Justin was a founder and Chief Science Officer (and invented the core technology) of Mirador Biomedical, a Seattle-based medical device company.
 Mirador was acquired by Centurion Medical Products in 2014, with Justin joining Centurion as its Chief Science Officer.
 Prior to Mirador, Justin was the Director of Research at Northstar Neuroscience, which went public in 2006 and was subsequently acquired by St. Jude Medical.